EBay's breakup plans may open door for e-commerce M&A

-SAN FRANCISCO (Reuters) - EBay Inc’s plans to break up into three different companies could accommodate would-be suitors, signaling a potential merger fight after the breakup.
+SAN FRANCISCO, Jan 21 (Reuters) - EBay Inc’s plans to break up into three different companies could accommodate would-be suitors, signaling a potential merger fight after the breakup.

 The company plans to spin off its payments division, PayPal, from its core marketplace division in the second half of the year, making two standalone publicly traded companies that some analysts say could be worth more than the combined entity.